 Where does the drinking water at the field centre come from?

 Both Albion Hills and Lake St. George field centres are serviced by the Regional municipal water supply.
-Claremont Field Centre draws water from an on-site well.
+Claremont Nature Centre draws water from an on-site well.
 Water is treated and tested in accordance with provincial clean water regulations to ensure a safe water supply.

 What are your accommodations for special needs?